 How to decide upon a realistic itinerary?
 How to access the sites?
 Would they be stroller friendly?
 How much distance would we be able to cover with a baby in Athens?
 What about public transport?
 And would I be able to breastfeed my baby in public in Greece?

 All these questions and more will be covered in this post!
 So if you are wondering if it’s possible to visit Athens with a baby I can safely say: yes, it most definitely is!

 Also read my baby packing list post to be well prepared for your first family trip!

-Note: at the time of our visit to Athens our baby boy Daniel was 3 months old.
+Note: at the time of our visit to Athens our baby boy D. was 3 months old.
 I exclusively breastfed him and therefore we didn’t have to worry about heating water for formula bottles.
-Daniel had already received his 2 and 3 months vaccinations and no health issues.
+D. had already received his 2 and 3 months vaccinations and no health issues.

 Our 48 hour Athens itinerary with a baby

 In the map below you can see how we spent our 2 days in Athens with a baby.
 I’ve also added our hotel and convenient metro stops to the map.

 2 days in Athens with a baby: our itinerary

 Athens itinerary day 1